 Mary Calvagna, MS

-The pancreas is a long, flat, pear-shaped organ located behind the stomach.
-It makes digestive enzymes and hormones, including insulin.
+The pancreas is a long, flat, pear-shaped organ that sits behind the stomach.
+It makes enzymes that help to break down food for use by the body.

 Untreated acute pancreatitis may progress into